vekteo/ASRT_jsPsych/README.md

 The program begins with instructions, and within that, the participants are allowed to navigate.

-It begins with three blocks of practice with random trials (85 stimuli in each block).
+The task begins with three blocks of practice with random trials (85 stimuli in each block).
 After that, 20 blocks of ASRT follows.
 Each block contains 5 random stimuli at the beginning, and 10 repetitions of a randomly chosen 8-element-long sequence.

 The trials are images of dogs.
 The <strong>'s', 'f', 'j' and 'l'</strong> buttons are set as response buttons.